Learn more about the speaker lineup for TED2017.

 Since then, Heringer’s love affair with sustainable materials has deepened, resulting in acclaimed projects like woven bamboo hostels in China and the METI Handmade School in Rudrapur, where, along with local workers and schoolchildren, she created a building that drew on locally abundant materials and fostered modern, sustainable building skills in local craftsmen.
 In the 2014 book, The Future of Architecture, she and her coauthors argue for a future that is low-impact and adaptable.

 Danny Hillis is an inventor, scientist, author and engineer.
-While completing his doctorate at MIT, he pioneered the concept of parallel computers that is now the basis for most supercomputers, as well as the RAID array.
-He holds over 100 US patents, covering parallel computers, disk arrays, forgery prevention methods and various electronic and mechanical devices, and he has recently been working on problems in medicine as well.
+While completing his doctorate at MIT, he pioneered the concept of parallel computers that is now the basis for graphics processors and cloud computing.
+He holds more than 300 US patents, covering parallel computers, disk arrays, forgery prevention methods, various electronic and mechanical devices, and the pinch-to-zoom display interface.
+He has recently been working on problems in medicine as well.
 He is also the designer of a 10,000-year mechanical clock, and he gave a TED Talk in 1994 that is practically prophetic.
-Throughout his career, Hillis has worked at places like Disney and now Applied Minds, always looking for the next fascinating problem.
+Throughout his career, Hillis has worked at places like Disney, and now MIT and Applied Invention, always looking for the next fascinating problem.

 We live in extraordinary times, concurrently breathtaking and deeply precarious.
 Anab Jain co-founded the vanguard laboratory, design and film studio Superflux with Jon Ardern to parse uncertainties around our shared futures.
 She creates tangible, provocative experiences that transport people directly into possible future worlds.
 Through her work, Jain has discovered a powerful means of affecting change; by confronting and emotionally connecting people with future consequences in the present.